 How to make these Slow Cooker Mustard Greens

-The true blue beauty of slow cooker recipes comes in the fact that you can usually just dump all of the requisite ingredients into the sleeve of the slow cooker, cover, crank the dial to your desired temp (low or high) and then let it do it’s thing.
-Easiest way to cook on tha planet, and this Mustard Greens recipe really just proves that fact.
+The true blue beauty of slow cooker recipes comes from the fact that you can usually just dump all of the requisite ingredients into the sleeve of the slow cooker, cover, crank the dial to your desired temp (low or high) and then let it do its thing.
+Easiest way to cook on the planet, and this Mustard Greens recipe really just proves that fact.

 For example, these are literally the entire recipe directions: